-On 26 June 2013 APAC Coal Limited ("APAC"), and majority shareholder Magnus Energy Group Ltd ("Magnus"), Magnus' wholly owned subsidiary Antig Investments Pte Ltd and APAC (collectively referred to as "Magnus Group") issued a Notice of Intent ("Notice") to Resolve Investment Dispute Through Consultations and Negotiations with the Government of the Republic of Indonesia.
-The purpose of the action taken by the Group is to seek recourse under the Agreement between the Government of the Republic of Indonesia on the Promotion and Protection of Investments and the Agreement between the Government of Australia and the Government of the Republic of Indonesia concerning the Promotion and Protection of Investments.
-At the end of August 2013, a reminder letter consisting of the Update Concerning Notice of Intent to Resolve Investment Dispute was sent to the Indonesian authorities.
-During February 2015, APAC appointed attorneys to pursue the Company's claim against the government of Republic of Indonesia via arbitration of the International Centre for Settlement of Investment Dispute ("ICSID").
-During February 2015, a request to resolve the investment dispute through consultations and negotiations was sent to the Republic of Indonesia by the attorney.
-As at 30 June 2016, The Republic of Indonesia has not responded to the request.
+In June 2013 APAC Coal Limited ("APAC"), and majority shareholder Magnus Energy Group Ltd ("Magnus"), Magnus' wholly owned subsidiary Antig Investments Pte Ltd and APAC (collectively referred to as "Magnus Group") issued a Notice of Intent ("Notice") to Resolve Investment Dispute Through Consultations and Negotiations with the Government of the Republic of Indonesia.
+The purpose of the action taken by the Group is to seek recourse under the Agreement between the Government of the Republic of Indonesia on the Promotion and Protection of Investments and the Agreement between the Government of August 2013, a reminder letter consisting of the Update Concerning Notice of Intent to Resolve Investment Dispute was sent to the Indonesian authorities.
+In February 2015, APAC appointed attorneys to pursue the Company's claim against the government of Republic of Indonesia via arbitration of the International Centre for Settlement of Investment Dispute ("ICSID").
+A request to resolve the investment dispute through consultations was sent to the Republic of Indonesia by the attorney.
+The Group has decided to halt the filling of Request for Arbitration against the government of Republic of Indonesia via arbitrational Centre for Settlement of Investment Disputes until the outcome of any potential acquisition has been determined.